frasertweedale/notes-redhat/design/pki-sub-ca.rst

 Terminology
 ~~~~~~~~~~~

-*primary CA*
+*host CA*
   The existing signing capability of the CA subsystem and associated
-  keys, certificates and data.
+  key(s), certificates and data.
 Put another way, this is the
   "highest-level" CA in a Dogtag instance, which may or may not be a
   root CA.

+*lightweight CA*
+  A signing capability and associated key(s), certificates and data,
+  which is hosted in the CA subsystem alongside the host CA.

 *sub-CA*
-  A signing capability and associated keys, certificates and data,
-  which will exist as a new capability of CA subsystem and which has
-  the primary CA as an authority in its certification chain.
+  A lightweight CA that is certified by the host CA or by another
+  sub-CA.

+*authority ID*
+  A UUID identifying a CA.  All lightweight CAs and the host CA have
+  an authority ID.
+In records that may include an authority ID, the
+  absense of an authority ID typically implies the host CA.

 *subsystem*
   A Dogtag instance subsystem, i.e. that which is created by